What is kinesiology?

 Merriam-Webster also states, “As a field of research, kinesiology focuses particularly on the mechanics of muscular activity.”
 This is because we use muscles to create movement in our body.

 The 3D Muscle Lab, then, is a course on kinesiology, which is a fancy way to say it’s a course on muscles and how they create movement.

-Why would you want to know about kinesiology or how muscles create movement?
+Why would you want to know about how muscles create movement?

 First and foremost, we might be interested in kinesiology because this is a study of ourselves.
 We live in a body.
 Understanding something about how muscles create movement is important for a better understanding of our own functional movement or dysfunctional movement.

 You might be interested in how muscles create movement because you are training to become a bodyworker or a professional in a movement therapy field.
 If you are preparing to work as a massage therapist, a physical therapist, a personal trainer, or a yoga instructor, then understanding muscles will be an important part of your knowledge base.
 Your clients will have bodies too!
 Understanding your client’s functional or dysfunctional movement comes back to a clear understanding of how muscles initiate or restrict movement.